-Slack complies with many broadly recognised standards and offers tools to help customers meet their compliance requirements.
-Companies that are subject to HIPAA (the US Health Insurance Portability and Accountability Act of 1996) such as health plan administrators, healthcare providers, health insurance companies, health benefit providers and the many businesses that provide them with services, can configure Slack Enterprise Grid to support HIPAA-compliant collaboration.
-When Slack is helping these customers to carry out healthcare activities or functions, Slack is a vendor/service provider classified as a business associate (BA) under HIPAA.
+Slack complies with many broadly recognized standards and offers tools to help customers meet their compliance requirements.
+Companies that are subject to HIPAA (the Health Insurance Portability and Accountability Act of 1996) such as health plans, health-care providers, health insurance companies, health benefit providers, and the many businesses that provide them with services, can configure Slack Enterprise Grid to support HIPAA-compliant collaboration.
+When Slack is helping these customers carry out health-care activities or functions, Slack is a vendor/service provider classified as a business associate (BA) under HIPAA.

 Share protected health information confidently

-Enterprise Grid is Slack’s solution for large, complex organisations.
-It includes all the security and governance functionality that you expect in an enterprise solution, but with an intuitive, consumer-software-like experience that results in a high rate of adoption.
+Enterprise Grid is Slack’s solution for large, complex organizations.
+It includes all of the security and governance functionality you expect in an enterprise solution but with an intuitive, consumer-software-like experience that results in a high rate of adoption.

 Control your company’s use of Slack

-Compliance monitoring is not ‘one size fits all’.
+Compliance monitoring is not one-size-fits-all.
 Slack Enterprise Grid provides APIs to support monitoring of access, activity and data in customer workspaces.
-This ensures that every company can implement the tools and processes that are right for them.
-You can use Slack’s Discovery APIs and set up an external data loss prevention (DLP) provider to enforce message and file restrictions and export message and file content for HIPAA compliance.
+This ensures that every company can implement tools and processes that are right for them.
+You can use Slack’s Discovery APIs and set up an external Data Loss Prevention (DLP) provider to enforce message and file restrictions and export message and file content for HIPAA compliance.

-Slack partners with many best-in-class providers that may already be present in your company.
+Slack partners with many best-of-breed providers that may already be present in your company.

 - Download logs of activity within your Slack workspaces

-- Capture events such as file downloads, file uploads and admin setting changes
+- Capture events like file downloads, file uploads and admin setting changes

 - API-based with pre-built connectors to leading solution partners

-- Integrated DLP solutions have complete access to all content within your enterprise organisation
+- Integrated DLP solutions have complete access to all content within your enterprise organization

 - Monitor messages and files in public channels, private channels and direct messages